Through a lifetime of potluck dinners I’ve found that most folks fall into warring camps when it comes to pasta salad (and potato salad):

 I like to mix things up a bit by throwing them all into my Summer Salad / Pasta Primavera recipe.
 It’s an unusual combination that has won over many former partisans.

 When first prepared, the dish is hot so I call it Pasta Primavera.
 Once chilled, it’s Summer Salad.
-Although the ingredients are identical, the two dishes take on very different characters due to the way temperature affects flavors and the resulting texture.
+Although the ingredients are identical, the two dishes take on very different characters due to the way temperature affects flavors and the texture.
 Either way, it tastes great.

-And, best of all, it keeps well in the fridge so I can make a huge batch for a week of cool summertime lunches (or dinners).
+And, best of all, it keeps well in the fridge so I can make a huge batch for a week of cool summertime lunches (or warm dinners).

 Summer Salad / Pasta Primavera